Evaluating quality metrics through the lenses of psychophysical measurements of low-level vision: Proposed evaluation framework

+Our testing methodology mimics classical psychophysical experiments used to study low-level human vision.
+Depending on the perceptual task --- such as detection or matching --- these experiments adopt different measurement procedures.
+In this work, we evaluate quality metrics using methodologies designed to reflect these experimental procedures.

 Psychophysical experiments require stimuli calibrated in physical units --- pixel values as luminance (\cdms{}) or CIE LMS cone responses, and image size in visual degrees.
 Some metrics (ColorVideoVDP, HDR-VDP, FLIP) let us pass the stimuli in physical units.
-However, most of the quality metrics ignore the physical image resolution and expect display-encoded images in sRGB color space as input.
+However, most of the quality metrics ignore the physical image resolution and expect display-encoded images in the sRGB color space as input.
 For that reason, we had to make a few assumptions and restrict the range of physical parameters.
-The physical resolution was assumed to be near 60 pixels per degree (ppd), which corresponds to the ITU-T BT.2100 recommendation for the FullHD television (3.2 display heights).
-This also corresponds to a 10" 1080p tablet seen from 40\,cm.
+The physical resolution was assumed to be near 60 pixels per degree (ppd), which corresponds to the ITU-T BT.2100 recommendation for the FullHD television (3 display heights).
 We varied this resolution in some tests to better reproduce high-frequency patterns.
 The display peak luminance was assumed to be 100\cdms{} (typical for desktop displays), and the mean luminance for most patterns was 21.4\cdms{}.
-The patterns were generated in a linear color space (luminance or CIE 2006 LMS cone responses \cite{CIE170-1:2006_2016}) and then converted into the sRGB color space.
-Furthermore, we ensured that all images were passed to the metric either as floating point numbers or integers quantized to 16 bits to ensure minimal loss of information.
+The patterns were generated in a linear color space (luminance or CIE 2006 LMS cone responses) and then converted into the sRGB color space.
+Furthermore, we ensured that all images were passed to the metric either as floating-point numbers or integers quantized to 16 bits to ensure minimal loss of information.

-Our 11 tests can be grouped into three types, which we discuss next.
+Our tests can be grouped into two categories, each targeting a different aspect of early visual processing.